About this guide

 • Explore options with your facilities team for all-gender facilities, such as toilets and change rooms for employees.

-• Celebrate LGBTIQ+ days of significance for trans, gender-diverse and non-binary people
+• Celebrate LGBTIQA+ days of significance for trans, gender-diverse and non-binary people

 For a list of training providers: